jorodrig96/Responsive-Layouts/README.md

 # CSS Day4 in class Activity

-## Using flex and media queries to have responsive layouts# Responsive-Layouts
+## Using flex and media queries to have a responsive layout.